rajveerb/lotus/README.md

 )
 ```

-Notice that the user simply has to pass the same log file to be used by **P3Torch** using keywords `log_transform_elapsed_time` and `log_file`.
+Notice that the user simply has to pass the same log file to be used by **LotusTrace** using keywords `log_transform_elapsed_time` and `log_file`.

-### Example for P3Map
+### Example for LotusMap

-We provide 6 examples of how to use **P3Map** in `code/image_classification/P3Map` directory.
+We provide 6 examples of how to use **LotusMap** in `code/image_classification/LotusMap` directory.
 Please check the code for more details.

-## Replicate our P3Tracer experiments
+## Replicate our Lotus experiments

-Here, we describe how to replicate our **P3Tracer** experiments for an image classification ML training task.
+Here, we describe how to replicate our **Lotus** experiments for an image classification ML training task.

 Checkout [`REPLICATE.md`](REPLICATE.md)

-## Limitations of P3Tracer
+## Limitations of Lotus

-Similar to other tools in the past which do not claim to be perfect, we follow the same tradition with **P3Tracer**:
+Similar to other tools in the past which do not claim to be perfect, we follow the same tradition with **Lotus**:

 1. No current support for multi-node setting
 2. No current support for DDP setting
-3. **P3Map** is approximate, checkout our paper for additional information
+3. **LotusMap** is approximate, checkout our paper for additional information

 We claim issues 1 and 2 as a limitation as we simply have not tested the system in those setting.

-## Cite P3Tracer
+## Cite Lotus

 TODO